yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 title: (Work in progress) How to Think About Matrix Multiplication
 ---

 Matrix multiplication is one of the concepts where reading the formula is easy, but developing intuition takes more time.
-Since it is such a common concept in linear algebra, in this post we try to develop better intuitions for it.
+Since it is such a common concept in linear algebra, in this post we try to develop a better intuition for it.

 Matrix multiplication is formally defined as follows - if $A$ is a matrix of size $m \times n$ and $B$ is a matrix of size $n \times p$, then $C = A \cdot B$ is a matrix of size $m \times p$, where its cells are given by